 When people think about “possession”, they immediately think of exorcisms involving a demon or Satan as the possessing entity.
 Most people do not realize that a person can be possessed by a human earthbound spirit.
 It is probably much more common than anyone realizes, because the symptoms are simply chalked off to ordinary physical or mental illness.
 The sudden appearance of a physical or mental aberration in a formerly healthy person is the hallmark of spiritual obsession or possession.

 Spiritual possession does NOT mean that the soul itself is possessed.
 A person’s soul is sacrosanct (sacred) and can NEVER be “possessed” by an alien spirit.
 Your soul belongs exclusively to you and God!
-Possession applies solely to the possession of a body.
+Possession applies solely to the possession of a body and its brain.
 The soul is temporarily shoved aside, but still exists totally intact.

 Having said that, the soul can be manipulated by an alien spirit.
 It can be tricked, enslaved and made to believe untruths.
 It is just as pliable as any living person and susceptible to all sorts of coercion such as flattery, threats, hypnosis and abuse.
 It may be persuaded to abandon its freedom, but it always retains its free will.
 Manipulation of a person or a spirit by an alien spirit without an actual infection of the aura is called enthrallment.
 (The term “oppression” can be used to mean the same thing, but it is generally applied to one of the stages of demonic infestation and will be discussed later.)